Nowshera, Pakistan

 Located in the Valley of Peshawar, Nowshera lies on the Kabul River, and is approximately 27 mi east of the provincial capital Peshawar, along the Grand Trunk Road.

 Etymology

 The local Pashto name of the city is Nowkhār (نوښار), which means "New City".
-It was translated into Dari Persian and Urdu as Nowshehra, which is a word with the same meaning.
+It was translated into Persian and Urdu as Nowshehra, which is a word with the same meaning.